Iobenguane I-131 (Azedra®)

 About: Iobenguane I-131 (Azedra®)

 Iobenguane 131 follows similar patterns in the body as the neurotransmitter norepinephrine (NE).
-As with NE, iobenguane I 131 accumulates in certain adrenal tissues.
-When given, iobeguane I-131 collects within the cancer cells in adrenal tissue and the radiation particles within the medication cause the cancer cells to die.
+As with NE, iobenguane I-131 accumulates in certain adrenal tissues.
+When this medication is given, iobeguane I-131 collects within the cancer cells in adrenal tissue and the radiation particles within the medication cause the cancer cells to die.

 How to Take Iobenguane I-131